 Professional memberships include the Institute of Food Technologists (IFT), International Association for Food Protection (IAFP), American Society for Microbiology (ASM), American Dairy Science Association (ADSA) and American Cheese Society (ACS).

-MaryAnne has well over a dozen honors and awards include the 2013 IFT Research and Development Award, 2012 ADSA IDF Dairy Processing Award, 2012 William Neal Reynolds Professor, 2005 IFT Samuel Cate Prescott Award, 2003 ADSA Foundation Scholar Dairy Foods Award, 1998 and 1999 Grantsmanship Award Mississippi Agricultural and Forestry Experiment Station and 1995 IFT Kraft Fellowship.
+MaryAnne has well over a dozen honors and awards including the 2013 IFT Research and Development Award, 2012 ADSA IDF Dairy Processing Award, 2012 William Neal Reynolds Professor, 2005 IFT Samuel Cate Prescott Award, 2003 ADSA Foundation Scholar Dairy Foods Award, 1998 and 1999 Grantsmanship Award Mississippi Agricultural and Forestry Experiment Station and 1995 IFT Kraft Fellowship.

-MaryAnne has authored or co-authored nearly 100 articles in peer reviewed journals on flavor, proteins, sensory science and consumer preferences.
+MaryAnne has authored or co-authored nearly 100 articles in peer-reviewed journals on flavor, proteins, sensory science and consumer preferences.

 Department of Food Science

 North Carolina State University